Zack Stortini: Playing career

 Stortini signed a one-year, two-way contract with the Nashville Predators on July 5, 2011.
 Shortly after the beginning of the 2011–12 season, Stortini was placed on waivers by the Predators on October 11, before he was reassigned to AHL affiliate, the Milwaukee Admirals.

 With limited NHL interest, Stortini signed a one-year deal as a free agent to return for a second tenure with the Hamilton Bulldogs on September 21, 2012.
 In 73 games with the Bulldogs, Stortini added six points while leading the club with 241 penalty minutes.

 On July 7, 2013, Stortini regained NHL interest and was signed to a one-year, two-way contract with the Anaheim Ducks.
 He was familiarly assigned to continue in the AHL with the Norfolk Admirals for the duration of the year.

 On July 2, 2014, Stortini signed a one-year, two-way contract with the Philadelphia Flyers.

 On July 1, 2015, Stortini was signed a two-year, two-way contract with the Ottawa Senators.
 With the intention of adding a veteran presence to AHL affiliate, the Binghamton Senators, Stortini was announced as team captain to begin the 2015–16 season.

 In the midst of the last year of his contract with the Senators in 2016–17, Stortini was included in a trade to the San Jose Sharks, along with Buddy Robinson and a seventh-round draft pick in the 2017 NHL Entry Draft, in exchange for Tommy Wingels on January 24, 2017.
 He played out the remainder of the season with the Sharks' AHL affiliate, the San Jose Barracuda.

 As a free agent from the Sharks, Stortini opted to continue in the AHL, agreeing to a one-year deal with the Charlotte Checkers on July 5, 2017.
 As a veteran presence, Stortini helped contribute to the Checkers best season in franchise history in 2018–19, appearing in 24 regular season games.
 Stortini concluded his 14-year professional career claiming the Calder Cup championship with the Checkers, his second AHL championship.

 Coaching career

 On August 2, 2019, he returned to junior club, the Sudbury Wolves of the OHL, as an assistant coach to Cory Stillman.

+On August 17, 2022, Stortini joined the Tucson Roadrunners of the AHL as an assistant coach.